On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Methods

 We perform BPS with the above-described, enhanced $\bse$ code.
 The initial binary distribution is taken according to \citet{Sana_2012}: orbital periods within $0.15\leq\log_{10}(P/{\rm day})\leq3.5$ and following the distribution $f(\log_{10}P) \propto (\log_{10}P)^{-0.55}$ and eccentricities following $f(e) \propto e^{-0.45}$.
 The initial binary components are all taken to be zero age main sequence (hereafter ZAMS) stars, that are distributed according to the Salpeter mass function, $f(m) \propto m^{-2.35}$, over the range $5.0\Ms \leq m \leq 150.0\Ms$ and are paired with each other randomly.

 For a given set of global model choices (remnant mass, BH-spin, natal kick, and other $\bse$ input parameters), we evolve six $2\times10^6$-binary sets (generated with different random seeds) for the metallicities $Z=0.0001$, 0.0002, 0.001, 0.005, 0.01, and 0.02, with one set per metallicity.
 That way, a population of $1.2\times10^7$ binaries, ranging over $0.0001\leq Z \leq0.02$, are evolved per set of physical assumptions.
+Table~\ref{tab:models} lists the various model choices with which the binary sets are evolved.
 See Appendix~\ref{popsynth_app} for further details.

 Next, the compact object mergers within a Hubble time, from the binary-evolutionary population, are compiled and co-evolved with a metallicity-dependent cosmic star formation history (hereafter SFH) and a cosmological model to obtain a present-day-observable (\ie, observable at redshift $z\approx0$) merger population, using the BPS methodology described in \citet{Banerjee_2021b}.
 In this study, we apply the star formation rate-redshift relation of \citet{Madau_2017}, the `moderate-$Z$' metallicity-redshift dependence of \citet{Chruslinska_2019}, the $\Lambda$CDM cosmological framework with parameters from the latest Planck results \citep{Planck_2018}, and a detector visibility horizon of $\zmax=1$.
 For both the underlying, computed binary-evolutionary populations and the present-day-observable merger population, we identify, for each individual merger event, the formation sub-channel, \ie, CE ejection or SMT.